 Must maintain good standing with professional regulatory body, including Continuing Education Units (CEU) and stay abreast of current/emerging technology and market trends.

 This is your chance for a prosperous career with an established and growing industry leader.
 Apply today and please respect our hiring processes: no direct-to-employer submissions.

+Please email your resumes to ljakobsons@cobblestonepath.com.

+ABOUT COBBLESTONE HUMAN CAPITAL

+With proven expertise in recruiting, HR and career management, we provide companies and individuals with the tools, knowledge, experience and support that drives their success.
+Visit us at www.cobblestonepath.com